mosaic-design-system/docs/src/components/drawer.md

       ### When and why

       There are two main purposes of a **Drawer**, navigation or contextual content.
 The navigation Drawer is usually used as part of the shell of the application to do site-wide navigation.
-Contextual content Drawers are used to show options or information that relate to the current page, such as, filters, advanced search options, form submissions, etc. The drawer would be shown by an action a user takes on the main page, eg a button.
-On mobile bottom Drawers are also used a instead of Dropdowns to display a list of actions.
+Contextual content Drawers are used to show options or information that relate to the current page, such as, filters, advanced search options, form submissions, etc. The Drawer would be shown by an action a user takes on the main page, eg a button.
+On mobile, bottom Drawers are also used a instead of Dropdowns to display a list of actions.

       - - -